seedatnabeel/Data-SUITE/README.md

 This repository contains the implementation of Data-SUITE, a "Data-Centric AI" method to identify in-distribution incongruous data examples.

 DATA-SUITE leverages copula modeling, representation learning, and conformal prediction to build feature-wise confidence interval estimators based on a set of training instances.
-The copula modeling is optional, but allows a nice property of not needing access to real training data after the initial stages.
+The copula modeling is optional, but allows a nice property of not needing access to real training data after the initial stages or to augment smaller datasets when needed.

 These estimators can be used to evaluate the congruence of test instances with respect to the training set, to answer two practically useful questions: